Best eSIMs for the USA in 2025

 - Coverage.
 The US is massive, and not every provider offers full nationwide coverage.
 Double-check that your eSIM works in all the states you’ll travel through – not just the big cities.

 - Call and message support.
-Most eSIM plans are data-only, which means no traditional phone number, SMS, and voice calls.
+Most eSIM plans are data-only, which means no traditional phone number, SMS, or voice calls.
 If that’s a dealbreaker, look for eSIMs that do include call and message support.
 Some providers offer that as an extra feature.

 The best eSIMs for USA travel – detailed list